robertvunabandi/6036/README.md

 - Data point: A piece of information taken from a _data set_.
 - Data set: Data collected / aggregated with the purpose of running "machine learning" on it.
 One of such purposes would be to classify each data point in the data set using a _classifier_.
 - Feature map: A function `phi: X -> R^d` that maps a piece of information (item to be studied) `X` to a `d`-dimensional _data point_, thus extracting the "features" of `X`.
 - `onefxn`: This is a function `f: Boolean -> {1, 0}` that outputs 1 if the boolean given is true and outputs zero if the boolean given is false.
+This is called [Kronecker's delta function](https://en.wikipedia.org/wiki/Kronecker_delta).
 - Testing error: Given a _data set_ `S_n` containing pairs `(x_i, y_i)` for `i = 1,...,n` and assuming we have `k` extra data set not used for _training error_, the testing error is a function defined as `epsilon(h) = 1/k * sum(i = k to n + k, onefxn(h(x_i) == y_i))`.
 See definition of `onefxn` for more info.
 - Training error: Given a _data set_ `S_n` containing pairs `(x_i, y_i)` for `i = 1,...,n`, the testing error is a function defined as `epsilon_n(h) = 1/n * sum(i = 1 to n, onefxn(h(x_i) == y_i))`.
 See definition of `onefxn` for more info.
 - `transpose`: see [Wikipedia](https://en.wikipedia.org/wiki/Transpose) definition.